LinHong149/mail-ai/README.md

 ## Usage
-After the successful installation of Contact Harvester, the tool will scrape for contact information from the provided list of companies.
-The extracted data, including email addresses, website forms, and social media profiles, will be saved into a CSV file named `companyInfoSheet.csv` in the current working directory.
+After the installation, Contact Harvester will scrape for contact information from the provided list of companies.
+The extracted data will be saved into a CSV file named `companyInfoSheet.csv`.

 ## Requirements
-- **Python**: Requires version 3.6 or later for full compatibility with the script's dependencies and features.
+- **Python**: Requires Python 3.6 or later.
-- **Libraries**: Essential libraries such as `requests` for handling HTTP requests and `beautifulsoup4` for parsing HTML are necessary.
+- **Libraries**: Libraries such as `requests` and `beautifulsoup4` are necessary.
 These will be automatically installed by the installation script if not present.
-- **Internet Connection**: A stable internet connection is needed to download necessary dependencies, access target websites for data scraping, and receive script updates.
+- **Internet Connection**: A stable internet connection is needed.

 ## Disclaimer